-Wei Wuxian looked aside; the man had come back with strips of fabric in hand, tied together with string, and a bag full of noisy coins.
+Wei Wuxian looked aside; the man had come back with strips of fabric in hand, tied together with string, and a bag full of noisy silver.
 He placed both before Wei Wuxian on the table.

 “Where did they come from?”
 Wei Wuxian asked, lifting a hand to take them.

 “Far and wide.
 This shop has gained quite the reputation since you started coming here.”
 The man sat with a loud grunt.
 He continued, “Such fine sewing in such a place… well, they do say the touch of a kunze is the most delicate of all.”

 Wei Wuxian stilled with his hand over the money pouch.
 He looked at the man in silence, feeling the air freeze over him, feeling the hole within his chest glow with power.

 The man did not look afraid.
 “Your eyes are red now, little master,” he said evenly.
 “I would calm down if I were you.
 There’s been news that an immortal cultivator came last night to chase away some spirits.”